rizwanalvi/CSharpProgramming/README.md

-# JsTutorial
+# CSharp Programming
 #  Day 1 Assignment
-   1. Write a program that calculate the area of Circle?
-   2. Write a program that calculate the area of Square?
-   3. Write a program that calculate the area of Rectangle?
-   4. Write a program that calculate the US dollar conversion to Pakistan Rupee?
-   5.   **Challenge – Temperature conversion**
+   1. Write a program to display user’s complete mailing address.
+Accept user’s name, city, street pin and house no. and store it in a variable and display it.
+   2. Write a program to display student information.
+Accept Student’s name, Roll no, Age, class, and university name and display it on console.